liamkirsh/faceboxx/README.md

-# facebox
+# faceboxx
-A desktop client that uses Facebook Messaging as a cloud storage service.
+Faceboxx is an open source tool that uses Facebook Messaging as a cloud storage service.